SvanBoxel/organization-workflows/README.md

 _(☝ source repository)_

-You have the possibilty to show the user specific documentation or enforce specific checks, see [available input](#action-inputs) for more information about this.
+You have the possibilty to show the user specific documentation or enforce specific checks, see [Action inputs](#action-inputs) for more information about this.

 > 👀 Optional: If you don't register the run, the workflow is triggered without providing information to the user that pushed the commit like in the image above.
 You can still manually provide this information using one of the [Check Actions](https://github.com/marketplace?type=actions&query=checks) that is available in the GitHub Marketplace.